TKMM-Team/Tkmm-Wiki/wwwroot/tkmm-nx/troubleshooting/index.md

 <br>

-Try either of the two methods below to fix the boot errors.
+Try either of the two methods below to fix boot errors related to SD card issues.

 <br>

-## Method #1: Scanning and repairing the SD card
+### Method #1: Scanning and repairing the SD card

 If your PC is on Windows, plug your micro SD card to your PC, either by using an adapter, or with a USB cable (using Hekate UMS on your Switch).
 Then, right click the SD card in your File Explorer and go to `Properties`.
 Inside the properties window, go to the `Tools` tab and press the `Check` button (see screenshot below).
 This will scan the SD card for corruption issues and repair them.